intel/pepc/docs/guide-topology.md

 There is only one subcommand available: `info` - it displays the CPU topology table.
 By default, the table includes all scopes relevant to the system.
 For example:

 - On a non-hybrid client system with a single package, no modules or dies, the output will include only CPU, core, and NUMA node scopes.

 - On a hybrid system, the output will also include the "hybrid" column to distinguish between core types (E-core, P-core, etc.).

 - On a multi-package Granite Rapids Xeon system, the output will also include package and die scopes.
 It will also include the "DieType" column to distinguish between compute and non-compute dies (I/O dies on Granite Rapids Xeon do not have CPUs, but have PCIe controllers and uncore control).

-But you can customize the output by specifying which scopes to include or exclude using the '--columns' option.
+But you can customize the output by specifying which scopes to include or exclude using the `--columns` option.

 The order of the columns in the output table follows the hierarchy of scopes from the most fine-grained (CPU) to the most coarse-grained (Package).
 The 'Hybrid' and 'DieType' columns are always displayed at the end of the table.
-Use the '--order' option to change the order of the columns.
+Use the `--order` option to change the order of the columns.

-Additionally, you can limit the output to certain CPUs, cores, modules, dies, packages, and NUMA nodes using one of the target scope selection options: '--cpus', '--cores', etc.
+Additionally, you can limit the output to certain CPUs, cores, modules, dies, packages, and NUMA nodes using one of the target scope selection options: `--cpus`, `--cores`, etc.

 ## Die Topology and Die IDs